Rocky1324/Rockhy1324/README.md

 # 👋 Hi, I'm Rock Khyshnert!

-I'm a **15-year-old aspiring software engineer** focused on building a solid foundation in computer science.
+I'm a **15-year-old** focused on building a solid foundation in computer science.
 Curiosity drives me, discipline shapes me — and my long-term goal is to contribute to **AI, Machine Learning, and impactful tech projects**. 🚀

 ---